JoyceObialor/JoyceObialor/README.md

 I am a passionate Data Analyst with a background in Business Education (Accounting), driven by a strong desire to uncover insights and deliver data-driven solutions that enhance business growth and organizational performance.
 I enjoy merging business insight, financial understanding, and analytical thinking to solve complex problems and create impact across different sectors.

 I help transform data into clear, actionable insights that guide decisions and drive meaningful change.
-My technical toolkit includes Power BI, Microsoft tools (Excel, PowerPoint, Word), Canva SQL, Python and Google Sheets, which I use to analyze, visualize, and communicate findings effectively.
+My technical toolkit includes Power BI, Microsoft tools (Excel, PowerPoint, Word), Canva, SQL, Python and Google Sheets, which I use to analyze, visualize, and communicate findings effectively.

 Beyond analytics, I value collaboration and community impact.
 I enjoy engaging with like-minded professionals, volunteering, teaching academic research writing, and contributing to projects that use data to foster growth in this evolving digital era.